abelardopardo/ontask_b/docs/Advanced/index.rst

 contains the description of every entry point available with the required parameters.

-When manipulating the elements in the matrix there are two versions of the basic operations (create a matrix, update a matrix, merge).
+When manipulating the elements in the table there are two versions of the basic operations (create a table, update a table, merge).

 1. Pandas Version.
 This version handles the encoding of data frames using the pandas pickle encoding.
 This encoding has the advantage that maintains the